MOEAFramework/MOEAFramework/docs/sensitivityAnalysis.md

 # Sensitivity Analysis

-The MOEA Framework was original built to perform sensitivity analysis on MOEAs, as detailed in this study:
+The MOEA Framework was originally built to perform sensitivity analysis on MOEAs, as detailed in this study:

 > Hadka, D. and Reed, P.  "Diagnostic Assessment of Search Controls and Failure Modes in Many-Objective
 > Evolutionary Optimization."
 Evolutionary Computation, 20(3):423-452, 2012.